slint-ui/slint/docs/layouting.md

 A value of `0` means that the element will not be stretched at all; unless all siblings also have a stretch factor of `0`.
 Then all the elements will be equally stretched.

+The default value of these constraint properties may depends on the content of the element.
+If the element does not set a `x` or a `y` property, these constraints are also automatically applied to the parent element.
+When using the legacy syntax, only the layout elements apply their constraints to the parent.

 ## Common Properties on Layout Elements

 All layout elements have the following properties in common: